DCAN-Labs/abcd-hcp-pipeline/README.md

 #### Some current limitations

-diffusion field maps are still a work in progress, as this data differs significantly between scanner makes.
+diffusion field maps are still a work in progress, as this data differs significantly between scanner make/model.
 We will happily add new formats to the pipeline, so please post an issue if you run into fieldmap trouble.

+DTI processing is to be included in a future release.
+Demand for this feature would speed up its release.

 The ideal motion filtering parameters have not been robustly tested across repetition times or populations outside of adolescents.
 Additionally, automatic reading of physio data from bids format has not yet been implemented, so the proper range should be decided upon carefully.
+Consult [3] in the usage for more information.

 software does not currently support dynamic acquisition parameters for a single modality (e.g. different phase encoding direction for 2 fmri).